 Labor favors peace talks with the Palestinians.
 But it also is the party most likely to go along with Olmert's plan to dismantle dozens of small Jewish settlements, annex major settlement blocs and draw a border in the West Bank by 2010.

 Tuesday's airstrike targeted Ansar 2, a security compound about 100 yards from Abbas' office in Gaza City.
 The attack wounded two people and left deep craters, officials said.

 The Hamas-controlled Interior Ministry, which oversees some of the Palestinian security forces, condemned the Israeli "aggression" and threatened to retaliate.

-The Ansar 2 compound, formerly used by Palestinian security forces to store equipment, has been largely abandoned due to previous Israeli attacks.
+Ansar 2, formerly used by Palestinian security forces to store equipment, has been abandoned due to previous Israeli attacks.
 During five years of fighting, Israel repeatedly attacked the site, most recently in 2004.